 - Remove cotter pin and clevis pin, disconnecting cable from brake lever arm, (note location of clevis).
 Remove lever arm return spring. - 2.
 Remove 4 bolts holding brake mounting assembly and slide assembly off drum. - Band and drum may now be cleaned, inspected and if necessary parts may be replaced as needed. - 4.
 Brake band lining is bonded to the band for long dependable service.
 When it wears to approximately 1/16 thickness the band should be replaced. - 5.
-If the brake drum is scored, it should be removed and turned.
-It is recommended that a brake drum that has been severely scored or damaged should be replaced with a new drum. - 6.
+If the brake drum is glazed or scored, it should be removed and turned.
+It is recommended that a brake drum that has been severely scored or damaged or less than 5.850 diameter should be replaced with a new drum. - 6.
 Inspect seal in gear case cover.
 If worn or damaged, replace with new one.
-It is recommended that new seal be pre-soaked in light oil for several hours before installation.
-Use small amount of oil resistant sealer on seal opening in cover when pressing seal into place. - 7.
-Re-assemble drum and spacer on pinion shaft.
-Tighten to 100 lb. ft. torque. - 8.
-Replace brake assembly in the reverse order to which it was removed. - 9.
+It is recommended that new seal be pre-scaked in light oil for several hours before installation.
+Use small amount of oil resistant sealer on seal opening in cover when pressing seal into place. - Re-assemble drum and spacer (see item 18, Section 11, page 7) on pinion shaft. - Replace brake assembly in the reverse order to which it was removed. - 9.
 Adjust brake band and cables as outlined on page 2.